Scientific Name: Viburnum opulus var. americanum

 Key ID Features:

-Shrub up to 4m tall; leaves opposite, irregularly dentate with 3 lobes toward the apex half of blade, most blades obovate, 13-17cm long x 12-16cm wide, pubescence usually only on underside veins, petiole with shallow grove and small glands; inflorescence hydrangea-like, outer sterile florets about 2cm wide, petals fused at base, white, inner fertile florets 3-4mm wide; drupes cranberry-like, most 8-11mm wide, scarlet red, edible.
+Shrub up to 4m tall; leaves opposite, irregularly dentate with 3 lobes toward the apex half of blade, most blades obovate, 13-17cm long x 12-16cm wide, pubescence usually only on underside veins, petiole with shallow grove and small glands; inflorescence hydrangea-like, outer sterile flowers about 2cm wide, petals fused at base, white, inner fertile flowers 3-4mm wide; drupes cranberry-like, most 8-11mm wide, scarlet red, edible.
 Winter ID: smooth grey bark, twigs glabrous, lateral buds opposite, smooth, most 8-10mm wide